jpease/justinpease.com/_posts/2023-10-11-reader-beware-context-matters.md

 published: true
 ---

 Are trees green?
 Is the sky blue?
 Yes, of course.
+Everyone knows that.

-And yet, looking out my window I see trees with orange leaves against a gray sky.
-Six months from now, even sitting in the same seat, things will look very different.
+However, looking out my window, what do I see?
+Trees with red and orange leaves and a gray sky.

 To make sense of the information around us we must assess context.
 My writing is no different.
 I'll do my best to be honest and present information that I